 The Initiative in Social Genomics is one of six successful proposals in the first round of Cluster Hires at the University of Wisconsin–Madison.
 The aim is for UW to become home to the largest and most innovative group of researchers pursuing topics in Social Genomics in the world.
 The Initiative in Social Genomics is one example of efforts being made on campus to expand research into genomics.
 Additionally, in the fall of 2018, the University also opened the Center for Human Genomics and Precision Medicine.

-Computational Approaches to Social Genomics *HIRE PENDING*
+New Cluster Hire in Computational Approaches to Social Genomics

 Fine-tuning Polygenic Risk Scores with GWAS Summary Statistics.
 Zijie Zhao, Yanyao Yi, Yuchang Wu, Xiaoyuan Zhong, Yupei Lin, Timothy J. Hohman, Jason Fletcher, Qiongshi Lu